 Publishing is not good .. for anybody in America because Internet is replacing print.
 We'll continue the magazine as long as it is profitable.
 Then we'll go online.

-Hustler's website doesn't make much money either, competing with a tsunami of hardcore porn online which is often free, and made by amateurs.
-His business' future lies above all in TV porn channels and on-demand videos, but also in Hustler-themed
+website doesn't make much money either, competing with a tsunami of hardcore porn online which is often free, and made by amateurs.
+His business' future lies above all in TV porn channels and on-demand videos, but also in Hustler-themed sex accessory and

 The relaunched cover of Loaded reveals a distinct lack of cover girls.
 A spokesman at Simian Publishing, which took over Loaded late last year said: